relliv/nx-ng-tw-v4/README.md

 - Nx monorepo workspace structure with Angular applications and libraries
 - Tailwind CSS v4 integration with Angular components
+- Custom theme colors with centralized color palette management
+- Dark mode support with automatic and manual toggle
 - Using `@apply` directive with nested CSS and semantic naming
 - Component-scoped styles with `@reference` directive
-- Modern Angular standalone components
+- Modern Angular standalone components with signals
 - PostCSS configuration with Tailwind v4
 - Vite-powered development server